How to Create an Awareness Campaign

 Target Audience

-Do some research to determine who you want to reach.
-Or, thinking of it another way: who is most likely to be interested in your mission/your campaign?
+Ask yourself who is most likely to be interested in your mission?
+Research different populations to find people who will support your cause.
 Ask some questions about your current donor base as well as who you’re trying to reach:

 • Who participated in your most recent, or most successful campaigns?
 What demographic data do you have on them?
 Age, gender, etc?